When you head to a restaurant and find a queue out the door, what do you think?

 But fear not!
 Saving time is all in the details.
 If you can put in as much prep work ahead of time in the kitchen, many minutes can be shaved off cook times.

 Don’t seat incomplete parties.
 That party that has three people at the host stand but says they’re waiting on another three?
-Pass it up if you have other waiting customers and a busy waitlist.
+Pass it up if you have other waiting guests and a busy waitlist.
 If you sit incomplete parties, it will take much longer to get a proper order.

 Complete parties are more reliable to get an order in on time.
 What's more, they’re all already there.
 The last thing you want is a reservation that has been seated and is missing two or so people, who may not show up at all.
 Not only would that be rude, but also missed revenue for your restaurant.